 - Demonstrate how cultural groups can provide support and strength when dealing with mental health challenges or emotional crises.
 Characteristics, traditions, healing practices, and other support from our culture can be protective and positively impact our mental health.

-- If you are creating a film from the perspective of the LGBTQ community, you can ask individuals to join the Trevor Project’s “We Are Here Movement”.
+- If you are creating a film from the perspective of the LGBTQ community, you can recommend individuals to join a GSA club.

 - Another possibility could be to encourage faith leaders to be aware of the warning signs of suicide and more accepting of people with mental illness.
-A great resource is Mental Health Ministries: http://www.mentalhealthministries.net/
+A great resource is Mental Health Ministries.

-These are just a few examples, but think about how you want people that watch your film to feel, think or act differently.
+These are just a few examples, but think about how you want people who watch your film to feel, think, or act differently.

 See note below in “What Not To Do!” about how it is okay to talk about how life problems and cultural factors may impact a person’s ability to talk about their problems or seek help or that increase a person’s risk for suicide such as family issues (pressure to succeed, acculturation, gender identity) or social issues (bullying, break-ups).
 And to talk about these issues and life problems as a possible contributing factor to why a young person might be feeling hopeless, drinking more or isolating themselves (which are warning signs for suicide), but the film should not point to just one of these events as the cause of suicide.

 Films should avoid sending the message that any particular culture is more at risk for suicide or more likely to develop mental illness.

 - People from all cultures are affected by mental illness and suicide.
 It is important that the message of the film does not reinforce negative stereotypes.
 For example, the film should not insinuate that just by being part of a culture or group, a person is more likely to attempt suicide or have a mental illness.
 By using data inappropriately, or making generalities, the film might inadvertently increase stigma or reduce protective factors around suicide.